Archive-42/march2022-archive/_PAGES/data-structures-in-depth.md

 ---
 title: Data Structures
 weight: 0
 excerpt: Asymptotic Notation is the hardware independent notation used to tell the time and space complexity of an algorithm.
 Meaning it's a standardized way of measuring how much memory an algorithm uses or how long it runs for given an input.
 seo:
-  title: 'Data Structures '
+  title: "Data Structures "
-  description: 'In Javascript'
+  description: "In Javascript"
   robots: []
   extra: []
 template: docs
 ---

 # Fundamental Data Structures In JavaScript